Adewale1010/all-low_level_programming/0x18-dynamic_libraries/README.md

 	char *_strpbrk(char *s, char *accept);
 	char *_strstr(char *haystack, char *needle);
 1-create_dynamic_lib.sh: Bash script that creates a dynamic library called liball.so from all the .c files in the current directory
+100-operations.so: Dynamic library that contains C functions that can be called from Python